* "Dovish taper" enhances appeal of these higher-yielding bonds

 * Italy-Germany spread at tightest level all year at 152 bps

-LONDON, Aug 2 (Reuters) - The premium investors demand to hold South European government debt over the German equivalent were on Wednesday close to their lowest levels in weeks as investors took more risks to try and lock in higher returns.
+LONDON, Aug 2 (Reuters) - The premiums investors demand to hold South European government debt over the German equivalent on Wednesday were close to their lowest levels in weeks as investors took more risks to try and lock in higher returns.

-Euro zone government bonds in general and low-rated Southern European debt in particular are in demand this week after a rise in Spanish and Italian yields has enhanced their appeal.
+Euro zone government bonds in general and low-rated Southern European debt in particular were in demand this week after a rise in Spanish and Italian yields enhanced their appeal.

 Lower bond supply and expectations that extraordinary stimulus will only be withdrawn gradually were also fuelling demand, analysts said.

 "It is now too expensive to be short euro zone government bonds from an investor point of view.
 You would be foregoing all the carry," said ING strategist Benjamin Schroeder, referring to a strategy where investors borrow at a low interest rate and buy higher-yielding bonds.

 "You would be better off waiting for two months when the taper strategy becomes clear before reconsidering your position," he said.

 Most euro zone government bond yields have risen sharply since European Central Bank chief Mario Draghi signalled in late June that the bank was open to policy tweaks.

 Expectations now are for the ECB to announce in the autumn that it will taper its 2 trillion euro bond buying scheme and then begin actual withdrawal in 2018.

 Germany's 10-year borrowing costs doubled in the weeks following Draghi's speech on June 27.